stavik31/Citizen-Centric-Human-Resource-Mangement-System/requirement-specification-new.md

 ---

-### FREQ-23 - Reporting (Content Engagement between Job Listings and Occupation)
+### FREQ-23 - Reporting (Citizen Job Goal based on Current Occupation)

-City managers SHALL be able to view engagement analytics of the job listing information viewed by citizens based on the citizen's occupation.
+City managers SHOULD be able to view a report on aggregated data of selected job goals of citizens based on their current occupation.

 #### System Requirements

 FREQ-23.1
-: The system SHALL capture and log clickstream data that includes the job listing viewed whenever a citizen views job listing information.
+: The system SHALL retrieve both current occupation and selected goal job data of citizens from the existing database.

 FREQ-23.2
-: The system SHALL aggregate the collected data.
+: The system SHALL aggregate job goals and current occupation data of citizens.

 FREQ-23.3
-: The system SHALL generate reports which include analytics on the type of job listing viewed by occupation.
+: The system SHALL generate reports which include statistics of the aggregated data such as the quantitative and qualitative data of job goals for a given occupation and vice versa.

 FREQ-23.4
-: The system SHALL generate a heatmap based on the aggregated data.
+: The system SHALL generate a heatmap based on the aggregated job goals data by occupation.

+FREQ-23.5
+: The system SHALL provide city managers with access to these reports through a dedicated dashboard.

+FREQ-23.6
+: The system SHALL allow city managers to filter and sort the aggregated data by different job goals and current occupation categories.

+FREQ-23.7
+: The system SHALL ensure data privacy by anonymizing individual citizens' data in the aggregated reports.

+FREQ-23.8
+: The system SHALL allow city managers to export the aggregated data to an CSV format.

+FREQ-23.9
+: The system SHALL provide real-time updates to the aggregated data as new information is added or updated.

 ---

-### FREQ-24 - Reporting (Content Engagement between Job Listings and Citizen Location)
+### FREQ-24 - Reporting (Content Engagement between Job Listings and Occupation)

-City managers SHALL be able to view engagement analytics of the job listing information viewed by citizens based on the citizen's general location.
+City managers SHALL be able to view engagement analytics of the job listing information viewed by citizens based on the citizen's occupation.

 #### System Requirements

 FREQ-24.1
-: The system SHALL capture and log clickstream data that includes the job listing viewed and the citizen's location whenever a citizen views job listing information.
+: The system SHALL capture and log clickstream data that includes the job listing viewed whenever a citizen views job listing information.

 FREQ-24.2
 : The system SHALL aggregate the collected data.

 FREQ-24.3
-: The system SHALL generate reports which include analytics on the type of job listing viewed by citizen location.
+: The system SHALL generate reports which include analytics on the type of job listing viewed by occupation.

 FREQ-24.4
 : The system SHALL generate a heatmap based on the aggregated data.

 ---

-### FREQ-25 - Reporting (Content Engagement between Job Listings and Selected Goal Job)
+### FREQ-25 - Reporting (Content Engagement between Job Listings and Citizen Location)

-City managers SHALL be able to view engagement analytics of the job listing information viewed by citizens based on the citizen's selected goal job.
+City managers SHALL be able to view engagement analytics of the job listing information viewed by citizens based on the citizen's general location.

 #### System Requirements

 FREQ-25.1
-: The system SHALL capture and log clickstream data that includes the job listing viewed and the citizen's selected goal job whenever a citizen views job listing information.
+: The system SHALL capture and log clickstream data that includes the job listing viewed and the citizen's location whenever a citizen views job listing information.

 FREQ-25.2
 : The system SHALL aggregate the collected data.

 FREQ-25.3
-: The system SHALL generate reports which include analytics on the type of job listing viewed by selected goal job.
+: The system SHALL generate reports which include analytics on the type of job listing viewed by citizen location.

 FREQ-25.4
 : The system SHALL generate a heatmap based on the aggregated data.

 ---

-### FREQ-26 - Reporting (Content Engagement between News Content and Occupation)
+### FREQ-26 - Reporting (Content Engagement between Job Listings and Selected Goal Job)

-City managers MAY be able to view engagement analytics of the news content viewed by citizens based on the citizen's occupation.
+City managers SHALL be able to view engagement analytics of the job listing information viewed by citizens based on the citizen's selected goal job.

 #### System Requirements

 FREQ-26.1
-: The system SHALL capture and log clickstream data that includes the news content viewed and the citizen's occupation whenever a citizen views news content.
+: The system SHALL capture and log clickstream data that includes the job listing viewed and the citizen's selected goal job whenever a citizen views job listing information.

 FREQ-26.2
 : The system SHALL aggregate the collected data.

 FREQ-26.3
-: The system SHALL generate reports which include analytics on the type of news content viewed by occupation.
+: The system SHALL generate reports which include analytics on the type of job listing viewed by selected goal job.

 FREQ-26.4
 : The system SHALL generate a heatmap based on the aggregated data.

 ---

-### FREQ-27 - Reporting (Content Engagement between News Content and Citizen Location)
+### FREQ-27 - Reporting (Content Engagement between News Content and Occupation)

-City managers MAY be able to view engagement analytics of the news content viewed by citizens based on the citizen's general location.
+City managers MAY be able to view engagement analytics of the news content viewed by citizens based on the citizen's occupation.

 #### System Requirements

 FREQ-27.1
-: The system SHALL capture and log clickstream data that includes the news content viewed and the citizen's location whenever a citizen views news content.
+: The system SHALL capture and log clickstream data that includes the news content viewed and the citizen's occupation whenever a citizen views news content.

 FREQ-27.2
 : The system SHALL aggregate the collected data.

 FREQ-27.3
-: The system SHALL generate reports which include analytics on the type of news content viewed by citizen location.
+: The system SHALL generate reports which include analytics on the type of news content viewed by occupation.

 FREQ-27.4
 : The system SHALL generate a heatmap based on the aggregated data.

 ---

-### FREQ-28 - Reporting (Content Engagement between News Content and Selected Goal Job)
+### FREQ-28 - Reporting (Content Engagement between News Content and Citizen Location)

-City managers MAY be able to view engagement analytics of the news content viewed by citizens based on the citizen's selected goal job.
+City managers MAY be able to view engagement analytics of the news content viewed by citizens based on the citizen's general location.

 #### System Requirements

 FREQ-28.1
-: The system SHALL capture and log clickstream data that includes the news content viewed and the citizen's selected goal job whenever a citizen views news content.
+: The system SHALL capture and log clickstream data that includes the news content viewed and the citizen's location whenever a citizen views news content.

 FREQ-28.2
 : The system SHALL aggregate the collected data.

 FREQ-28.3
-: The system SHALL generate reports which include analytics on the type of news content viewed by selected goal job.
+: The system SHALL generate reports which include analytics on the type of news content viewed by citizen location.

 FREQ-28.4
 : The system SHALL generate a heatmap based on the aggregated data.

 ---

-### FREQ-29 - Reporting (Content Engagement between Certifications and Occupation)
+### FREQ-29 - Reporting (Content Engagement between News Content and Selected Goal Job)

-City managers SHALL be able to view engagement analytics of the certification information viewed by citizens based on the citizen's occupation.
+City managers MAY be able to view engagement analytics of the news content viewed by citizens based on the citizen's selected goal job.

 #### System Requirements

 FREQ-29.1
-: The system SHALL capture and log clickstream data that includes the certification information viewed and the citizen's occupation whenever a citizen views certification information.
+: The system SHALL capture and log clickstream data that includes the news content viewed and the citizen's selected goal job whenever a citizen views news content.

 FREQ-29.2
 : The system SHALL aggregate the collected data.

 FREQ-29.3
-: The system SHALL generate reports which include analytics on the type of certification information viewed by occupation.
+: The system SHALL generate reports which include analytics on the type of news content viewed by selected goal job.

 FREQ-29.4
 : The system SHALL generate a heatmap based on the aggregated data.

 ---

-### FREQ-30 - Reporting (Content Engagement between Certifications and Citizen Location)
+### FREQ-30 - Reporting (Content Engagement between Certifications and Occupation)

-City managers SHALL be able to view engagement analytics of the certification information viewed by citizens based on the citizen's general location.
+City managers SHALL be able to view engagement analytics of the certification information viewed by citizens based on the citizen's occupation.

 #### System Requirements

 FREQ-30.1
-: The system SHALL capture and log clickstream data that includes the certification information viewed and the citizen's location whenever a citizen views certification information.
+: The system SHALL capture and log clickstream data that includes the certification information viewed and the citizen's occupation whenever a citizen views certification information.

 FREQ-30.2
 : The system SHALL aggregate the collected data.

 FREQ-30.3
-: The system SHALL generate reports which include analytics on the type of certification information viewed by citizen location.
+: The system SHALL generate reports which include analytics on the type of certification information viewed by occupation.

 FREQ-30.4
 : The system SHALL generate a heatmap based on the aggregated data.

 ---

-### FREQ-31 - Reporting (Content Engagement between Certifications and Selected Goal Job)
+### FREQ-31 - Reporting (Content Engagement between Certifications and Citizen Location)

-City managers SHALL be able to view engagement analytics of the certification information viewed by citizens based on the citizen's selected goal job.
+City managers SHALL be able to view engagement analytics of the certification information viewed by citizens based on the citizen's general location.

 #### System Requirements

 FREQ-31.1
-: The system SHALL capture and log clickstream data that includes the certification information viewed and the citizen's selected goal job whenever a citizen views certification information.
+: The system SHALL capture and log clickstream data that includes the certification information viewed and the citizen's location whenever a citizen views certification information.

 FREQ-31.2
 : The system SHALL aggregate the collected data.

 FREQ-31.3
+: The system SHALL generate reports which include analytics on the type of certification information viewed by citizen location.

+FREQ-31.4
+: The system SHALL generate a heatmap based on the aggregated data.

+---

+### FREQ-32 - Reporting (Content Engagement between Certifications and Selected Goal Job)

+City managers SHALL be able to view engagement analytics of the certification information viewed by citizens based on the citizen's selected goal job.

+#### System Requirements

+FREQ-32.1
+: The system SHALL capture and log clickstream data that includes the certification information viewed and the citizen's selected goal job whenever a citizen views certification information.

+FREQ-32.2
+: The system SHALL aggregate the collected data.

+FREQ-32.3
 : The system SHALL generate reports which include analytics on the type of certification information viewed by selected goal job.

-FREQ-31.4
+FREQ-32.4
 : The system SHALL generate a heatmap based on the aggregated data.

 ---